msecrist-couchbase/smallcb-training-capella/README.md

     which are older.
   ask Matt I. for more details

-need to golang proxy to use the remapped port #'s? in the REST responses, to rewrite REST json maps to list server hostnames/addrs correctly?

-docker container needs to -p or publish/expose ports on 0.0.0.0 addr instead of 127.0.0.1 addr?
-  See "-containerPublishAddr" cmd-line flag.

 client-side JS to prevent over-clicking on Run/Submit button, where the current attempt of onRunSubmit() doesn't work very well for the 2nd click on 'run'.